chandanhpcic/docs/source/development/workflow.rst

 images–only to stop working some time in the future.
 No, no, no.

 You can also “cross-build” between FreeBSD versions.
-We’ve successfully built images on FreeBSD 10.1 when OPNsense was still running on FreeBSD 10.0.
+We’ve successfully built images on FreeBSD 10.1 when Reticen8 was still running on FreeBSD 10.0.
 (version 16.1 now runs on FreeBSD 10.2) That’s not a huge gap and the `ABI <https://en.wikipedia.org/wiki/Application_binary_interface>`_ is the same, but we expect this to work with FreeBSD 11 and beyond as well so that if